Julia McEntee Dillon

-Julia McEntee Dillon (1834 - 1918) was an American painter known for her floral paintings and still lifes.
+Julia McEntee Dillon (March 1, 1834 – January 21, 1919) was an American painter known for her floral paintings and still lifes.

 Biography

 Dillon née McEntee was born in 1834 in Kingston, New York.
 She attended the Clinton Liberal Institute where her artistic training was encouraged.

-In 1866 she married Foundry owner John Dillon.
+In 1866 she married foundry owner John Dillon.
 He died less than ten years later, compelling Julia to become involved with the administration of the company, the McEntee and Dillon Rondout Foundry.
 The income from the foundry helped fund her pursuit of her artistic career.
 Around this time she traveled to Europe where she copied old masters.

 Back in New York state, she spent time in the studio of her cousin, the Hudson River School artist Jervis McEntee.
-In the 1880s Julia moved into New York City, moving back to Kingston in 1893.
+In the 1880s, Dillons moved to New York City, and then back to Kingston in 1893.